hashicorp/vault/website/source/guides/authentication.html.md

 No value found at secret/mysql/webapp
 ```

-Since there is no value in the `secret/mysql/webapp`, it returne "no value
+Since there is no value in the `secret/mysql/webapp`, it returns "no value
 found" message.

 **Optional:** Using the `admin` user's token, you can store some secrets in the